 Proposed changes in name, mission, direction, director, or university official shall be submitted through the university official to OR&I by completing Attachment B.

-A university-recognized center or institute may be proposed for dissolution by the Director at any time through the university official by submitting Attachment B to OR&I.
+A university-recognized center or institute may be proposed for dissolution by the director at any time through the university official by submitting Attachment B to OR&I.

-Alternatively, if at any time the university official believes that it is in the university's better interests to dissolve a center or institute contrary to the Director's wishes, the university official may request in writing with cause that OR&I initiate a review.
+Alternatively, if at any time the university official believes that it is in the university's better interests to dissolve a center or institute contrary to the director's wishes, the university official may request in writing with cause that OR&I initiate a review.
 OR&I will request in writing a response from the center or institute director in a timely manner not to exceed six months.
 If disagreement between the director and the university official persists, OR&I shall charge the University Research Committee to conduct a review.
-The committee will report its findings to OR&I, who will implement the committee's recommendations.
+The committee will report its findings to OR&I, which will implement the committee's recommendations.